Royals vs. White Sox Player Props Betting Odds

-Player props are available for Luis Robert and Vinnie Pasquantino, among others, when the Chicago White Sox host the Kansas City Royals at Guaranteed Rate Field on Friday at 8:10 PM ET.
+Player prop bet options for Luis Robert, Vinnie Pasquantino and others are available when the Chicago White Sox host the Kansas City Royals at Guaranteed Rate Field on Saturday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!